-One of the main research focus in the lab is the development and application of bacterial biosensors.
+One of the main past research focuses in the lab was the development and application of bacterial biosensors.

-We design and engineer bacteria to react to the presence of chemical signals with the production of an easily quantifiable reporter protein.They can be used as simple alternative measuring methods for environmental pollutants or toxicity.
+We designed and engineered bacteria to react to the presence of chemical signals with the production of an easily quantifiable reporter protein.These can be used as simple alternative measuring methods for environmental pollutants or toxicity.

-Current projects focus on integrating bioreporter strains in microfluidics platforms, on designing new sensory proteins in order to achieve different effector recognition capabilities, on developing faster-reacting sensors, and on their field-testing.
+Our projects focused on integrating bioreporter strains in microfluidics platforms, on designing new sensory proteins in order to achieve different effector recognition capabilities, on developing faster-reacting sensors, and on their field-testing.